-A credit hour is defined as the amount of work represented in intended learning outcomes and verified by evidence of student achievement that is obtained through a minimum of one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester.
+A credit hour is defined as the amount of work represented in intended learning outcomes and verified by evidence of student achievement that is obtained through a minimum of one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately 15 weeks for one semester.

-A credit hour may also be earned by at least an equivalent of the work required in Section 02.02 for other academic activities including laboratory work, internships, studio work, practica, independent research activity and other academic work leading to the award of credit hours.
+A credit hour may also be earned by at least an equivalent of the work required in Section 02.02 for other academic activities including laboratory work, internships, studio work, practicum, independent research activity, and other academic work leading to the award of credit hours.

-One-semester-credit-hour courses should contain fifteen classroom or direct instructional hours and thirty hours of out-of-class student work.
+One-semester-credit-hour courses should contain 15 classroom or direct instructional hours and 30 hours of out-of-class student work.
 Three-semester-credit-hour courses should contain 45 to 48 hours of classroom or direct faculty instruction, depending on whether a final exam is given, and 60 hours of out-of-class student work.
 Many instructional formats may require additional contact hours.

-To ensure good quality of student learning, students should not take more courses in any term (long or summer) which allows more than one semester credit hour per week over the course of the term.
+To ensure good quality of student learning, students should not enroll in more than one credit hour per week of the term (long or summer).
 Generally, students should not be allowed more than six semester credit hours during a five-and-a-half-week session or no more than three credit hours during a three-week session.

 The final exam period is part of the instructional time.
 If a final exam is not appropriate for a particular course, an appropriate form of instruction should be delivered at the time scheduled for the final exam.

 Academic units are responsible for ensuring that credit hours are only awarded for work that meets the requirements outlined in this policy.

-The Office of the University Registrar and all others involved with setting calendars and class schedules should help insure this guideline is met.
+The Office of the University Registrar and all others involved with setting calendars and class schedules should help ensure this guideline is met.